cabforum/smime/SBR.md

    This extension SHALL be present if the `authorityInformationAccess` extension does not have at least one `accessMethod` value of type `id-ad-ocsp` that specifies the HTTP URI of the Issuing CA's OCSP responder.

    This extension SHOULD NOT be marked critical.
-If present, it SHALL contain at least one `distributionPoint` whose `fullName` value includes a GeneralName of type `uniformResourceIdentifier` that includes a HTTP URI where the Issuing CA's CRL can be retrieved.
-For Legacy profiles only, additional publicly accessible `fullName` LDAP, FTP, or HTTP URIs MAY be specified.
+If present, it SHALL contain at least one `distributionPoint` field whose `fullName` value includes a GeneralName of type `uniformResourceIdentifier` that includes a HTTP URI where the Issuing CA's CRL can be retrieved.
+For Legacy profiles only, additional publicly accessible `fullName` LDAP or FTP URIs MAY be specified.
+   For all profiles, additional publicly accessible `fullName` HTTP URIs MAY be specified.

 c. `authorityInformationAccess` (SHOULD be present if the `cRLDistributionPoints` extension is present.
 SHALL be present if the `cRLDistributionPoints` extension is missing)